 Classes run 7pm – 8:30pm on Thursday evenings, with 12 classes per term.

 At the end of each term, we will issue you with a certificate of attendance if you have been to a minimum of 75% of your classes.

 All applicants should be aged 18 and over.

-|Winter||You should have a basic knowledge of English.
-You will be expected to have knowledge of the topics and grammar covered in the autumn term of our English as a Foreign Language (Intermediate) course.|
+|1||You should have a good knowledge of English.
+You will be expected to have knowledge of the topics and grammar covered in our English as a Foreign Language (Pre-Intermediate) course.|

-|Spring||You should have a basic knowledge of English.
-You will be expected to have knowledge of the topics and grammar covered in the winter term of our English as a Foreign Language (Intermediate) course.|
+|2||You will be expected to have knowledge of the topics and grammar covered in Term 1 of our English as a Foreign Language (Intermediate) course.|

 Fees and funding